Nitrux/kboot/README.md

 ### Commands:

 **Switch**: `sudo kboot switch debian` or `sudo kboot switch liquorix`
-- Switches the kernel using the settings in the specified configuration file, e.g `/etc/kboot.d/debian` or `/etc/kboot.d/liquorix`.
+- Switches the kernel using the settings in the specified configuration file, e.g., `/etc/kboot.d/debian` or `/etc/kboot.d/liquorix`.
 > _⚠️ Important: This process involves stopping the currently running kernel and starting the new kernel from scratch.
 All running processes, including the graphical session, are terminated during this transition._
+> _⚠️ Important: For users of Nvidia GPUs, using Kernel Boot is not a viable option due to how the Nvidia proprietary driver works with the Linux kernel._

 ### Configuration:

-`kboot` uses the files in the  directory `/etc/kboot.d` to load kernels.
+`kboot` uses the directory `/etc/kboot.d` files to load kernels.
 >_⚠️ Important: The files in this directory must refer to a valid kernel (vmlinuz) and initram images (initrd.img) within the filesystem.
 Starting with Nitrux 2.9.1, the distribution puts kernel images other than the default kernel, like the signed Debian kernel, and initrd in the directory `/kboot` for better organization.
 In addition, to prevent polluting the GRUB menu._

 ### Options:

 - `sudo kboot -h`: Displays the help of `kboot`.
-- `sudo kboot -d`: Runs `kboot` in verbose mode.
+- `sudo kboot -d': Runs `kboot` in verbose mode.
 - `sudo kboot -v`: Displays the version of `kboot`.

 # Licensing